doudar/SmartSpin2k/README.md

 5. Open this project in PlatformIO.

 ## Licensing
-The hardware designs in this project are licensed under the [CERN Open Hardware Licence Version 2 - Permissive license](Hardware/LICENSE).
+The hardware designs in this project are licensed under the [CERN Open Hardware License Version 2 - Permissive license](Hardware/LICENSE).
 The software in this project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 2, June 1991 license](LICENSE).